 When is R2T4 required?

 R2T4 is required when a student receives title IV financial aid and withdraws from all of his/her classes within the first 60 % point of the term, drops out, fails to earn a passing grade or is expelled from the university.
 Since funds are awarded based on a student attending the entire term, UHD Office of Scholarships and Financial Aid (OSFA) must recalculate a student’s award based on the actual number of days the student attended.
 The calculation will determine if the student received funds for which he or she is NOT eligible or if he or she is eligible for a post withdrawal disbursement.

 The OSFA encourages students to consult with a Financial Aid Counselor before they actually withdraw.
 The counselor will explain the Return to Title IV Policy and how it will affect the student.

 - The term “Title IV Funds” refers to the federal financial aid programs authorized under the Higher Education Act of 1965 (as amended) and includes the following programs:

 Federal Direct Subsidized Loan, Federal Direct Unsubsidized Loan, Federal Grad PLUS, Federal Direct PLUS loans, Federal Pell Grants, Federal SEOG.

 - A student’s withdrawal date is:

-- the date the student began the institution’s withdrawal process (as described in the UHD Class Schedule) or officially notified the institution of intent to withdraw; or
+- the date the student began the institution’s withdrawal process (as outlined below) or officially notified the institution of intent to withdraw; or

 - the midpoint of the period for a student who leaves without notifying the institution; or